rspamd/rspamd.com/doc/workers/rspamd_proxy.md

 [upstreams documentation]({{ site.baseurl }}/doc/configuration/upstream.html).
 If the port number is omitted, port 11333 is assumed.

+Refer to `rspamadm confighelp workers.rspamd_proxy` for a full list of options.

+## Default configuration

+The most widely useful feature of the proxy worker is its ability to speak Milter protocol and the default configuration was built with this in mind.
+By default, the proxy worker is enabled & listening on `localhost:11332` in `milter` mode with `localhost` configured as an upstream (refer to `$CONFDIR/worker-proxy.inc`).

+Hence users who require Milter protocol support in their installations are provided with such out-the-box.

+Users who do not require Milter support can generally use normal workers directly & [disable]({{ site.baseurl }}/doc/workers/#common-worker-options) the proxy worker to save resources.

 ## Milter support

 From Rspamd 1.6, rspamd proxy worker supports `milter` protocol which is supported by some of the popular MTA, such as Postfix or Sendmail.
-The introducing of this feature also finally obsoletes the [Rmilter](https://rspamd.com/rmilter/) project in honor of the new integration method.
+The introduction of this feature also finally obsoletes the [Rmilter](https://rspamd.com/rmilter/) project in honor of the new integration method.

+Milter mode is enabled by the `milter` boolean worker option - when enabled, proxy speaks milter protocol only.
+If it is disabled, the proxy is usable with Rspamd's native [HTTP protocol]({{ site.baseurl }}/doc/architecture/protocol.html) and the legacy protocol used by Exim.

 Milter support is presented in `rspamd_proxy` **only**, however, there are two possibilities to use milter protocol:

 * Proxy mode (for large instances) with a dedicated scan layer
 * Self-scan mode (for small instances)